How Fixed Rate Savings Bonds Work

 - Interest payment: Some bonds pay interest annually or monthly; others compound it and pay at maturity.

-Fixed rate bonds are not government gilts (tradeable UK government debt) and not Premium Bonds (prize draws, not guaranteed interest).
-They are straightforward savings products from banks and building societies, designed for money you will not need during the term.
+Fixed-rate bonds are not gilts (tradeable UK government debt) and not Premium Bonds (prize draws, not guaranteed interest).
+They are straightforward savings products designed for money you will not need during the term.
+For the gilts alternative — which can offer higher tax-efficient returns for higher-rate taxpayers holding outside an ISA — see our complete gilts guide.

-One distinction worth understanding: NS&I bonds are backed by HM Treasury with 100% security on all deposits — there is no £120,000 cap.
-Every other provider relies on FSCS protection, which matters if you hold more than £120,000 with a single institution.
-For a detailed breakdown, see our FSCS protection guide.
+One distinction worth understanding: NS&I bonds are backed by HM Treasury with 100% security on all deposits — no £120,000 cap.
+Every other provider relies on FSCS protection.